LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ## Bypassing AV

-If we consider traditional anti virus software (and even today they work like this - at least in parts), they all have some kind of database which contains like hashes of known malicious files, strings that are known the be in evil software (hello *sekurlsa::logoncredentials*) and so on.
-These are updated as soon as the vendor is able to spot new threats and sold as Threat Intel.
+If we consider traditional anti virus software (and even today they work like this - at least in parts), they all have some kind of database which contains like hashes or byte sequences of known malicious files, strings that are known the be in *evil* software (hello *sekurlsa::logonpasswords*) and so on.
+These are updated as soon as the vendor is able to spot new threats and sold as *Threat Intel*.
-So when ever AV is able to investigate filebased actions e.g. when you open a file and AV hooks in and does a check of the content inside, it will perform it´s tasks to evaluate what it sees against its database, and as a result will give you thumbs up or down.
+So whenever an AV is able to investigate file-based actions, e.g. when you open a file, and AV hooks in and does a check of the content inside, it will perform it´s tasks to evaluate what it sees against its database, and as a result will give you thumbs up or down.

 So our option here is obvious:
-Everything you use out of the box will sooner or later get flagged by the AV vendors by integrating according detection mechanisms into their database.
+Every publicly available tool or technique you use out of the box will sooner or later get flagged by the AV vendors by integrating according detection mechanisms into their database.
 That´s where obfuscation comes into play.
 If you haven´t done so already, I highly recommend you take your time to read through some of [s3cur3th1sh1t´s](https://twitter.com/ShitSecure) [blog posts](https://s3cur3th1ssh1t.github.io) related to this topic.

 Obfuscation can be as simple as doing string replacements or as complex as encrypting whole binaries that unfold at runtime.